rockdaboot/wget2/docs/wget2_manual.md

   Take, for example, the directory at ftp://ftp.xemacs.org/pub/xemacs/.
 If you retrieve it with -r, it will be saved locally under ftp.xemacs.org/pub/xemacs/.
 While the -nH option can remove the ftp.xemacs.org/ part, you are still stuck with pub/xemacs.
-This is where --cut-dirs comes in handy; it makes Wget not "see" number remote directory components.
+This is where --cut-dirs comes in handy; it makes Wget2 not "see" number remote directory components.
 Here are several examples of how --cut-dirs option works.
   ```
      No options        -> ftp.xemacs.org/pub/xemacs/